Joy Deb

-Joy Neil Mitro Deb, (born 14 January 1979) is a Swedish songwriter and producer.
-He has worked with artists such as Fifth Harmony, JoJo, MiC Lowry and Akon.
+Joy Neil Mitro Deb (born 14 January 1979) is a Swedish songwriter and producer.
+He has worked with artists such as Fifth Harmony, JoJo, Mic Lowry and Akon.

-Currently, Deb is signed to Northbound Music Publishing in Stockholm, where he is a member of the production team “The Family” together with Linnea Deb and Anton Hård af Segerstad.
+Deb is signed to Northbound Music Publishing in Stockholm, where he is a member of the production team "The Family" together with Linnea Deb and Anton Hård af Segerstad.
 Earlier (2013–2016) the group was signed to BMG Publishing.